thinktandem/tandem/docs/manifesto/values.md

 People are most productive when they are _in the zone_; focused intently on a single thing with minimal, ideally zero, distractions.
 The more people we keep _in the zone_ the more serious damage we can do as a company.

 In order to do this we need a team of autonomous and excellent communicators who understand not only the roles we all play but how those roles come together within a standardized process to reach a clear objective.
-Perhaps more importanly, it requires _trust_.
-Trust that more often than not we all _do our jobs._
+Perhaps more importantly, it requires _trust_.
+Trust that, more often than not, we all _do our jobs._

 We also try to maximize flow by minimizing meetings in favor of structured async communication, by sharing knowledge to build redundancy and by continually removing confusion, variables, moving parts and duplication from the equation.